ipolychr/content-mlops/docs/cli.md

 Integrated seamlessly within the overarching ML pipeline, the "train_using_original_audios" command plays a pivotal role by invoking the ml_entrypoints.train_tl_model_audio function.
-This function, positioned within the broader context of the extended pipeline, adeptly receives the specified options and orchestrates the intricate training process for the music genre classification model.
+This function, positioned within the broader context of the extended pipeline, adeptly receives the specified options and orchestrates the intricate training process for the Speech Emotion Recognition model.
 The seamless connection ensures that the training task operates harmoniously within the larger pipeline, contributing cohesively to the model's evolution.

 **Result Handling**: